VeryCrazyDog/typescript-project-template/README.md

 For all projects:
 1. Review lint rules in `.eslintrc.json` and remove unwanted lint rules.
+2. If no test will be implemented, consider adding flag `--no-error-on-unmatched-pattern` to `eslint` in npm scripts `lint` and `fix` to avoid error due to unmatched pattern.

 For application projects:
 1. In `tsconfig.json`, option `compilerOptions.declaration` can consider to be removed.